jamiekurtz/JwtAuthForWebAPI/README.md

 *This version/branch of the library uses the 3.x version of System.IdentityModel.Tokens.Jwt NuGet library.
-To use the newer version, that which uses the 4.x version of the System.IdentityModel.Tokens.Jwt, please select a different branch.*
+To use the newer version, that which uses the 4.x version of System.IdentityModel.Tokens.Jwt, please select a different branch.*

 JwtAuthForWebAPI